 The work that began in 1931, took 200 engineers to design and 21,000 workers total to complete what was considered impossible: the halting and taming of the mighty Colorado River.
 At 726 feet in height, 1,244 feet in length and 660 feet at its thickest, there is enough concrete in this structure to pave a 4-foot-wide sidewalk around the belly of the earth.
 Lives were lost in the construction, many lives, and the workers exploited through middlemen that paid them in scrip and kept the cash for themselves.
 You probably won’t hear those kinds of stories on the tour but you will sense the ghosts and walk the hidden tunnels that traverse what is still considered one of the seven wonders of the modern world.
 Tours cost $30, run every half hour from 9:30AM to 3:30PM (20 people in a tour) and require a lot of walking.
 No reservations.
 Tickets purchased onsite.

-Photo Spots / Photography, Attractions & Landmarks, Animal Life, Tours
+Photo Spots / Photography, Attractions & Landmarks, Animal Life, Educational, Tours